Novemburr/checkerupper/README.md

 503,Service Unavailable,The server is currently unable to handle the request due to a temporary overloading or maintenance of the server.
 The implication is that this is a temporary condition which will be alleviated after some delay.
 If known, the length of the delay MAY be indicated in a Retry-After header.
 If no Retry-After is given, the client SHOULD handle the response as it would for a 500 response.
 ```

-Only send so many emails in an our per domain so as not to spam the inbox with the same message conceivably all night;

-Fix pathing;

 #USAGE:

 Populate a sites.txt file with the sites you wish to check in the same directory as auto_checker.sh;